Easy Cheese Twists Made With Puff Pastry (30 Min)

 • HEAT OVEN to 375F/190C.
 Line two large baking sheets with parchment paper.

-• MAKE EGG MIXTURE: In a small bowl, mix together water, egg, salt, pepper and mustard powder.
+• MAKE EGG MIXTURE: In a small bowl, mix together water, egg, salt, pepper and mustard powder (or Dijon).

 • PREPARE PUFF PASTRY CHEESE TWISTS: Unroll the two sheets of puff pastry dough onto a lightly floured cutting board or parchment paper.
 Each sheet should be about 12 x 10 inch rectangle/30 x 25 cm (stretch a bit if needed).